-Whether you contact the company via telephone, email or online chat, they will need two pieces of information in order to give the best service.
+Whether you contact the company via telephone, email, or online chat, they will need two pieces of information in order to give the best service.
 These are the exact Product / Part Number and Manufacturing Code of the station component.

-*Tip* Before mounting the Integrated Sensor Suite, copy the label data onto a Post-It note and place the note on the back of the console.
+TIP: Before mounting the Integrated Sensor Suite, copy the label data onto a Post-It note and place the note on the back of the console.
 Then you will not have to get the ladder out if you need to contact the Service Center.

-Sometimes the console will display a Fault Code or may simply behave in an unexpected or apparently faulty manner.
-Usually, these conditions can be corrected or cleared by simply resetting or rebooting the console.
-The Vue and VP2 consoles do not have a designated “reset” switch, so initiating a reboot requires completely powering down the unit by removing all power sources, i.e. the main power cord and the batteries.
-Leave the power disconnected for at least 10-20 seconds before restoring.
+The Vantage Vue and Vantage Pro 2 consoles do not have a designated “reset” switch.
+So, initiating a reboot requires completely powering down the unit by removing all power sources, i.e. the main power cord and the batteries.
+Leave the power disconnected for at least 10-20 seconds before restarting.

 It is a good habit to listen for the beeps as the unit reboots.
-These are an indication that the reboot is successful.
+These serve as an indication that the reboot is successful.
 The Envoy console will beep once, the VP2 twice and 3 beeps for the Vue console.
 Add one beep to the sequence if there is a data logger installed.

 Vue and VP2 consoles will not display data until the unit exits “Set Up” mode.
-Most units will exit Set Up automatically after 10 minutes, but older firmware may display “Receiving from” on the ticker line at the bottom of the display.
-Simply exit Set Up by giving the Done button a ‘long press’.
+Most units will exit Set-Up automatically after 10 minutes, but older firmware may display “Receiving from” on the ticker line at the bottom of the display.
+Simply exit Set-Up by giving the Done button a ‘long press’.

-- Ensure batteries are installed with correct polarity
+Ensure batteries are installed with correct polarity

 Note: Storing the unit with old batteries may allow them to leak and damage the battery holder.

 If all or most of the characters on the display are lit but will not clear or respond to button presses, the display may have locked up.
 This usually occurs when powering up the unit or if the AC adapter experiences a power spike.
 The usual remedy is to reboot the console as described above.

-There may be other symptoms of a misbehaving display which are too detailed to discuss here.
+There may be other symptoms of misbehaving display which are too detailed to discuss here.
 If problems do not go away after checking the power supply and rebooting, contact Davis Instruments Customer Support.